Sorry, this page has moved! Please click here to go to the new location.

 Although the position is unpaid and does not lead to permanent employment or include employee benefits, it is an excellent opportunity for students or recent graduates to gain knowledge in the fields of criminal and civil law, and insight into the internal workings of law enforcement and the California justice system.
 This is a great opportunity to enhance skills, build resumes, apply academic knowledge and explore career options.

 Applicants who are selected for an interview must provide a copy of their state-issued driver's license and Social Security card.
 They must pass a background investigation to the satisfaction of the agency prior to placement.
-Background investigations require from one to four weeks to process.
+Since background investigations take time to complete, applicants are encouraged to apply early.

 Internship positions with the District Attorney's Office require a high degree of confidentiality and discretion due to the sensitivity of the cases.